nickchak21/particledist/README.md

 **What the Starter Code Does**

-The starter code works on the default, normal physics.
-It will take 50 samples of 50,000 jets and try and classify them with the above method.
-Since there is no normal physics, the code will output a mean of about 0.5 across bins 1-2, 2-3, 3-4, and 4-5.
+The starter code is a Jupyter Notebooks (.ipynb) file.
+It will take 50 samples of 50,000 events and try and classify them with the above method.
+Since there is just normal physics present, the code will output a mean of about 0.5 across bins 1-2, 2-3, 3-4, and 4-5.

+The code will also output another number for each pair of bins -- this is the uncertainty in AUC.
+This is so that when we perform signal injection (we used 2-gluon events), we know how many events it will take before our method has 3-sigma and 5-sigma confidence that there is new physics.

+You will be able to change the number of samples taken and the number of events per sample if you want to try and optimize our model.
+Keep in mind that to run the starter code, it takes about 2-3 hours on 4 NVIDIA GPUs (it's not the model that is hard to train; rather, it's the fact that we have to train the Particle Flow Network 200 times).

+We did not include our signal injection code with the starter code because it's a bit more messy (our analysis package doesn't support signal injection, so we have to do it manually).
+If you would like to replicate our analysis in that area, send us a query to us over Microsoft CMT (to maintain anonymity).

+**What's Inside this Repository**

+This repository includes the particledist package code, for any people that are curious as to how the analysis package we built functions.
+We tried to comment as much as we could so you could see the inner workings of our code.

+It also has the starter code for using our particledist package (instructions above).